Interactive Radio Drama Training from Theatre for a Change

-Interactive Radio Drama is a unique Social and Behaviour Change Communication tool from Theatre for a Change.
+Interactive Radio Drama (IRD) is a unique social and behaviour change communication tool from Theatre for a Change.
 It has been used in multiple countries since 2010 to improve the sexual and reproductive health and rights of marginalised and vulnerable women and girls, with documented results.

-Interactive Radio Drama is a unique approach that allows audiences to call in and replace the main character in the story, to show what they could do differently to change the story for the better.
+IRD enables audiences to call in to the radio station and replace the main character in the radio drama, to show what they could do differently to change the story for the better.
 It enables behaviour change and advocacy to happen on a large scale.
 In Malawi, we reach over 550,000 listeners through interactive broadcasts each week.

-- Condensed version – three half days of live interactive online sessions, plus groupwork between the sessions.
+- Condensed version – five half days of interactive skills building sessions via Zoom, plus group work in between the sessions.
+For three to five people.

-- Full version – six half days of live interactive online sessions, plus groupwork between the sessions.
+- Full version – eight half days of interactive skills building sessions via Zoom, plus group work in between the sessions.
+For six to ten people.

 Who is it for?

-This training is context specific, so if you are an international organisation with multiple country offices that are interested in receiving the training, then we are able to organise separate trainings for each office that is interested.
+This training is context and project specific, so we are looking to work with organisations who have a clear vision for how IRD could be used as part of a new or existing project.
+If you are an international organisation with multiple country offices that are interested in receiving this training, and working with us in partnership, then we are happy to organise separate trainings for each office that is interested.

 What you will learn

-By the end of the condensed version of the course, you will be able to:
+By the end of the condensed version of the training, you will be able to:

-- Develop critical moments for role plays based on specific Covid-19, sexual and gender-based violence-related attitudes and behaviours you want to develop in your audience.
+- Develop critical moments for role plays based on specific gender, SRHR, SGBV and/or COVID-19 related attitudes and behaviours you want to help your target audience develop.

 - Devise and perform short role plays live on radio.